orel-adivi/CorSys/README.md

 user.
 In the paper, it is suggested to use a distance metric for rewarding more-likely-to-be-correct programs, specifically using Levenshtein distance.
-In this work, we generalize this concept of distance metric for various kinds of user mistakes, focusing on arithmetical mistakes (for example, rounding values and off-by-one calculation mistakes) and typing mistakes (for example, replacing an homophone letter and deleting a letter).
+In this work, we generalize this concept of distance metric for various kinds of user mistakes, focusing on arithmetical mistakes (for example, rounding values and off-by-one calculation mistakes) and typing mistakes (for example, replacing similar-sounding letters and deleting a letter).
 Please read the paper for more details about this technique:

 > Peleg, Hila, and Nadia Polikarpova.
 2020. “<span class="nocase">Perfect